Neyrin/SGN/README.md

 The purpose of the project was to rebuild the website for the organization Support group Network.

 ## The project
-A school project by Yrgo students of Web Development and Digital Designer.
+A school project by Yrgo students of Web Development(WU) and Digital Designer(DD).
 The website is built in WordPress using [WordPlate](https://wordplate.github.io/).
 The project has to meet following requirements:
 -	The website must be translatable the minimum requirement are between English and Swedish.
 -	The website must be accessibility proof such as contrast, languages, visibility, screen reader.
 -	The website must be built in WordPress with a CMS for the customer to work with for updates.
 -	Links to different pages with project with own identity and links to groups on Facebook.
 -	News with feed from Facebook.

-#Built With
+# Built With
 -	WordPress
 -	Php